How do our choices affect the consequences that people face?

 Days 3-5 – PLAN 1

 Days 7 - SEED 3

 Days 10 - SEED 5

 Days 12-17 – PLAN 2

 Download Seeds, Plans, and Resources (zip)

 Students will read chapters 1-3 in the novel Chasing Lincoln’s Killer by James Swanson to identify the point of view in the text.
 These chapters include the events leading up to and including the assassination of Lincoln.
 Students will discuss the texts in groups.
 Students will complete a writing task based on the text.

 TEACHER PLANNING, PREPARATION, AND MATERIALS

-RI 7.10 By the end of the year, read and comprehend literary nonfiction in the grades 6-8 text complexity band proficiently, with scaffolding as needed at the end of the high of the range.
+RL.7.10: By the end of the year, read and comprehend literature, including stories, dramas, and poems, in the grades 6-8 text complexity band proficiently, with scaffolding as needed at the high end of the range.